 My foremost concern after seeing how well they were for running and hiking was whether their lightness came at the expense of their climbing capabilities.
 On that first outing and then on others around Colorado and Wyoming, those fears were allayed each and every time.

 Out in the Tetons the TX2s were like a secret weapon.They edge phenomenally for an approach shoe, and smear well, too (there is a “climbing zone” under the toe and enough— but not too much—flexibility through the sole).
-These climb better than some actual climbing shoes we’ve worn.
+These climb better than some actual climbing shoes I’ve worn.

 The uppers are made of knit polyester, meaning they dry quicker than a leather or canvas approach if you slosh through puddles or streams.

 One obvious drawback of the TX2s—a result of their lightweight construction—is that they are less durable than other approach shoes on the market.
 Between the mesh material and thinner soles, they wear pretty quickly.
 But so long as you know this going in, it’s a non-issue, as their performance remains outstanding.
 For shoes with similar performance but a longer lifespan, check out La Sportiva’s slightly beefier TX3s or TX4s.

 Size-wise, I went up half a size from my street shoe.
 At $130, the TX2s are quite affordable for a top-end approach shoe.
 If you’re looking to be light and fast, these are the ticket.